Save money in your garden and keep your perennials healthy by dividing them properly. Follow our helpful guide to get the job done right.

 It never hurts to divide your perennials.
-Dividing your perennials will help keep them healthy, beautiful, in bounds, and will make more plants for future plantings.
+Dividing your perennials will help keep your plants healthy and will make more plants for future plantings.

 Dig up the clump of perennials that will be divided.
 To do this, insert the shovel deep into the soil around the perimeter to loosen the roots and isolate the clump.
 You can even use a garden fork or spade to help separate the roots.